 But bacon, lettuce, and tomato ramen?
 Who would dare attempt that?

-Apparently Ivan Orkin of Ivan Ramen, the brash Jewish guy from New York who made his name as one of the best ramen makers on the planet and who recently starred in one of the episodes of Netflix's Chef's Table.
+Apparently Ivan Orkin of Ivan Ramen, the brash Jewish guy from New York who made his name as one of the best ramen makers on the planet and who starred in one of the episodes of Netflix's Chef's Table.

-While browsing through one of his cookbooks, we saw his recipe for a BLT ramen and we did a double-take.
+While browsing through one of his cookbooks, we saw his recipe for a BLT ramen and did a double-take.

 Surely, this is a joke?
 There's no way this could taste good.